 - 1. Requirements for Initial Review of Research Involving Animals.
 Research Involving Animals includes any research, experimentation, biological testing, and other related activities involving live, vertebrate animals, including any training for such activities.
-Each facility conducting research involving animals under this Award must submit copies of the following documentation to the CAPO for review prior to the initiation of such research: - a.
-Institutional Animal Care and Use Committee (IACUC)-approved animal research protocol(s), including documentation of IACUC approval, any protocol amendments, and related approval notifications; - b.
+Each facility conducting research involving animals under this Award must submit copies of the following documentation to the CAPO for review prior to the initiation of such research: - Institutional Animal Care and Use Committee (IACUC)-approved animal research protocol(s), including documentation of IACUC approval, any protocol amendments, and related approval notifications; - b.
 Public Health Service (PHS) Animal Welfare Assurance, including any programmatic amendments, and the most recent NIH Office of Laboratory Animal Welfare (OLAW) approval letter for each Recipient and Recipient institution; OR DHS Animal Welfare Assurance, if the Recipient is not funded by the PHS and does not have a PHS Assurance on file with OLAW.
 Any affiliated IACUCs must be established under the same requirements as set forth in the PHS Policy; - c.
-Most recent IACUC semiannual program review and facility inspection reports covering all relevant facilities/laboratories involved in DHS-funded work; - d.
+Most recent IACUC semiannual program review and facility inspection reports covering all relevant facilities/laboratories involved in DHS-funded work; and - d.
 Most recent USDA Inspection report covering all relevant species, facilities/laboratories involved in DHS-funded work; and - e.
 Most recent Association for Assessment and Accreditation of Laboratory Animal Care (AAALAC) inspection report(s) for AAALAC-accredited institution(s) housing and/or performing work involving animals under this Award.

-All documentation, as well as any questions or concerns regarding the requirements referenced above, should be submitted to the DHS Program Manager who will facilitate engagement with CAPO.
+All documentation, as well as any questions or concerns regarding the requirements referenced above, should be submitted to the CAPO at STregulatorycompliance@hq.dhs.gov.
 Additional documentation may be required in some cases and must be submitted upon request.
 The CAPO will review all submitted materials and provide written confirmation to the Recipient once all documentation requirements have been met.
-Upon receipt of this written confirmation, the Recipient may initiate approved animal research projects under this Award but must address any potential compliance issues or concerns identified by the CAPO.
-Research involving the use of nonhuman primates or international collaborations involving animal research will require more extensive review prior to approval and must not begin under this Award without first obtaining a formal certification letter from the CAPO.
+Upon receipt of this written confirmation, the Recipient may initiate approved animal research projects under this Award, but must address any potential compliance issues or concerns identified by the CAPO.
+Research involving the use of nonhuman primates or international collaborations involving animal research will require more extensive review prior to approval, and must not begin under this Award without first obtaining a formal certification letter from the CAPO.

-The Recipient, as well as any Recipient institution and partner institutions conducting animal research under this Award, shall also comply with ongoing CAPO compliance assurance functions, which may include but are not limited to periodic site visits, program reviews, and facility inspections.
+The Recipient, as well as any Recipient institution and partner institutions conducting animal research

-- 2. Requirements for Review of Research Involving Nonhuman Primates.
-For research activities involving any nonhuman primates, each Recipient and any Recipient institutions will be further reviewed by the VMO and CAPO prior to the initiation of work. - 3.
+- under this Award, shall also comply with ongoing CAPO compliance assurance functions, which may include but are not limited to periodic site visits, program reviews, and facility inspections. - 2.
 Requirements for Ongoing Review of Research Involving Animals.
-For ongoing animal research activities, each Recipient and any Recipient institutions must submit updates to the CAPO regarding any amendments or changes to (including expiration, renewal, or completion of) ongoing animal protocols as they occur and may be required to submit annual updates regarding the ACU program at Recipient and Recipient institutions.
-Annual updates may include, but are not limited to, the IACUC semiannual (program review and facility inspection) reports, the USDA inspection report, and the most recent AAALAC accreditation letter, as applicable.
+For ongoing animal research activities, each Recipient and any Recipient institutions must submit updates to the CAPO regarding any amendments or changes to (including expiration, renewal, or completion of) ongoing animal protocols as they occur, and may be required to submit annual updates regarding the ACU program at Recipient and Recipient institutions.
+Annual updates may include, but are not limited to, the IACUC semiannual (program review and facility inspection) reports, the USDA inspection report, and the most recent AAALAC inspection report, as applicable.